 80% of the government's budget spent on primary health care as per the National Health Accounts 2016.

 37% of total health expenditure was out-of-pocket as per the National Health Accounts 2016.

-PROTECT children by establishing good health practices from birth Global Targets & Standards SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on stunting and wasting in children under-five.
+PROTECT children by establishing good health practices from birth

+SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on wasting and stunting in children under-five.